telerik/blazor-docs/components/grid/filter/checkboxlist.md

 To customize the checkbox list behavior, you should use the [filter menu template]({%slug grid-templates-filter%}#filter-menu-template).
 To help you with that, we have exposed the `TelerikCheckBoxListFilter` component that you can place inside the `FilterMenuTemplate` to get the default grid UI.
 It provides the following settings:

 * `FilterDescriptor` - the filter descriptor where filters will be populated when checkboxes are selected.
 The component creates the necessary descriptors for you and reads existing ones.
-This makes it easy to plug into the grid without any additional code.
+This makes it easy to plug into the grid without any additional code through two-way binding (`@bind-FilterDescriptor="@context.FilterDescriptor"`)..

 * `Data` - the data that will be rendered in the checkbox list.
 This is where you can supply the desired options to change what the grid displays.